rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 [![The Roman Empire at its greatest extent](roman-empire.jpeg)][roman-empire-wiki]

 The "Legion" game jam by [Laticoda] is about
-[Roman Empire][roman-empire-wiki] for the Background Thema and ECS paradigm for the technical side.
+[the Roman Empire][roman-empire-wiki] for the background theme and ECS paradigm for the technical side.
 The conditions are:

 - Open-source & Rust only.
 - Projects should use some ECS library
   (you can choose [Legion][legion] if you don't have one).
-- Team working and recycling old spinets are allowed.
+- Team working and recycling old assets are allowed.

 > Submissions open to August 1st 2020.
 >